rpcpool/solana-accountsdb-sqs/README.md

 You can check CLI-tool for this: `cargo run --bin config -- --help`.

-For activating reloading you need add to config data for connection to Redis:
+For activating reloading you need to add `admin` section to config for connection to Redis:

 ```json
 "filters": {